newsuk/times-components/packages/article-lead-asset/README.md

     // Used to render inline caption on both web and native renderCaption={({ caption }) => <Caption {...caption } />}

-    // Used to render caption inside the modal.
-Only used on native
-    // Defaults to value of renderCaption, but specify only this prop if you
-    // wish to render a caption only within the modal renderModalCaption={({ caption }) => <Caption {...caption } /> }

     // Specify the width to render the asset at.
     // Rendered at this size on native platforms, and used for lazy loading
     // on web